 Dallas, along with neighboring Fort Worth (30 miles to the west), is part of a sprawling North Texas urban area locals call “DFW” and the “Metroplex.”
 Though the cities are linked, each retains a distinct character.
 Dallas pays homage to its cowboy heritage with downtown Pioneer Park's larger-than-life bronze sculpture commemorating cattle drives.
 But the “Big D” is also a city of skyscrapers, big business, and luxury shopping, including the original Neiman-Marcus department store.
 Cowboy boots are common work attire at the many Fortune 500 companies headquartered here.
-From the symphony and dance companies of the Arts District, to the the famed honky tonk at Gilley’s, to the six professional sports teams that call this city home, Dallas offers entertainment for urban cowboys and city slickers alike.
+From the symphony and dance companies of the Arts District, to the the famed honky tonk at Gilley’s, to the six professional sports teams that call this city home, Dallas offers entertainment for urban cowboys and city slickers alike and of course, plenty of Dallas Country Inns & Suites hotels to choose from.

 The Grassy Knoll: President John F. Kennedy’s motorcade was passing through Dealey Plaza in downtown Dallas when Lee Harvey Oswald shot him from the sixth floor of the Texas School Book Depository.
 Today the Sixth Floor Museum features exhibits about Kennedy's life and death, including some scenes recreated from crime scene photos.